robertsrb/VERTEX-CFD/docs/usage.md

 # Usage

 Once installed, VERTEX-CFD relies on two files.
 The first one is the 'vertexcfd' executable and the second one is the input file for the simulation.
-After the installation, there are two executables, the first one is located in `BUILD_PATH/src/vertexcfd` and the second one is located in `INSTALL_PATH/bin/vertexcfd`.
-Both of the executables should work.
+After the installation, the executable is located in `INSTALL_PATH/bin/vertexcfd`.
 The input file is case spesific and there are example case files in `vertex-cfd/examples/inputs`.
 In this document, the input file located in `vertex-cfd/examples/inputs/incompressible/incompressible_2d_channel.xml` will be used as an example case.

 ## Running a simulation
 In order to run a simulation in serial, vertexcfd can be called directly as:

 ```
-BUILD_PATH/src/vertexcfd --i=PATH_TO_INPUT_FILE/incompressible_2d_channel.xml
+INSTALL_PATH/bin/vertexcfd --i=PATH_TO_INPUT_FILE/incompressible_2d_channel.xml
 ```
 To run in parallel, `mpirun` is required.
 An example script for the SLURM scheduler is below:
 ```